Share this publication

-Where is 2019 Paris Tropical Carnival?
+Where is the Paris Tropical Carnival?

 Where is the Carnaval Tropical de Paris parade route?
 The Paris Tropical Carnival commences from the Champs-Elysées roundabout, walks along the Avenue to Avenue Georges V before making a turn and returning to its starting point which is where the judges will be.